mdrights/LiveSlak/README.txt

 ==== Creating a Live ISO from scratch ====

-Creating an ISO image of Slackware Live Edition requires that you are running Slackware 14.2 (64-bit).
+Creating an ISO image of Slackware Live Edition requires that you are running Slackware 14.2 or newer (64-bit).
 Older releases of Slackware have a kernel that is too old to support liveslak's use of the "overlayfs" kernel functionality, and are lacking the squashfs tools.
 Likewise, a Slackware Live Edition can only be created for Slackware 14.2 or newer.

 You also need the "liveslak" script collection which can be downloaded from any of the links at the bottom of this page.